ALL AMONG THE BARLEY

 Were you able to warm to Keiko or were you frustrated by her social ineptness?

 What did you think of Keiko’s sociopathic behaviour in her childhood and do you think this element of the story could have been developed further?

 What do you think the author was trying to say about how susceptible people who don’t conform are?

-Unlike Raymond who helps Eleanor Olphiant when she lets him into her life, Shiraha is a waster who is clearly out to hurt Keiko – what does this say about the vulnerability of people like Keiko?
+Unlike Raymond who helps Eleanor Olphiant (in Eleanor Oliphant is Completely Fine) when she lets him into her life, Shiraha is a waster who is clearly out to hurt Keiko – what does this say about the vulnerability of people like Keiko?

 Keiko’s family clearly love her and have her best interests at heart – why do you think they are unable to accept her for what she is and what does this say about society?